 Conflict is characterised by the fixed positions of two people.
 One’s position is ‘A’, the other’s is B – there’s little to work with – and compromises are sub-optimal.
 Positions and compromises contaminate productivity.

 It is vital that employees have the skills to move from ‘positions’ to interests.
-And that starts with Brave Discussions.
+There’s a message that says…

 - You have been trained to find real solutions.